2003 Pacific typhoon season: Typhoon Parma

 The same monsoon trough that spawned Typhoon Koppu also produced an area of convection to the north-northeast of Guam, becoming a tropical depression on October 19.
 The system moved northwestward and later turned to the northeast around the subtropical ridge.
 With low wind shear and favorable outflow, the convection became better organized, and the JMA upgraded it to Tropical Storm Parma on October 21.
 After an eye began to form, Parma was upgraded to typhoon status the next day.
 An approaching trough caused Parma to accelerate northeastward while also increasing outflow.
 On October 24, the JMA estimated peak winds of 175 km/h while the JTWC estimated winds of 240 km/h, an unusually high intensity for 30° N. Subsequently, Parma rounded the subtropical ridge and began moving to the east-southeast, beginning a nearly week-long loop.
 The cold front had passed to the north and failed to bring the typhoon northeastward.

 Increasing wind shear weakened the convection, and Parma deteriorated into a severe tropical storm on October 26.
 The next day, it began moving westward while passing about 345 km north of Wake Island.
 A large eye of 110 km in diameter developed, and on October 28, the JMA re-upgraded Parma to typhoon status.
 The next day, the typhoon turned to the northeast due to another approaching trough.
 With decreasing wind shear and warmer waters, Parma re-intensified significantly on October 29, reaching a secondary peak of 165 km/h according to JMA, and 215 km/h according to JTWC.
 The storm moved very closely along the track it took several days prior.
 Increasing wind shear on October 30 caused rapid weakening, resulting in the eye dissipating.
 By the next day, the center was exposed, and Parma became extratropical, later exiting the basin on November 1.
 The remnants weakened, later turning to the southeast and dissipating on November 11 southwest of California.

-Tropical Depression 23W

-On October 21, a monsoon trough spawned a tropical depression in the Gulf of Thailand, which moved northwestward and crossed into the Indian Ocean, dropping heavy rainfall in Thailand.